slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 This game between AV/EDRs versus malware is a constant cat-and-mouse game and it just happens so that the mouse lives for today.

-## Support Me
+## Support Spectre Intelligence Blog
-If you liked reading this post, please consider supporting this blog through some crypto as a token of appreciation.
-This shall be used to continue my research and maintain the quality of the blog posts.
+If you liked reading this post, consider buying me coffee or a beer(depending on the mood) as a token of appreciation.

-Do it right here:
+You can do it right here:

+<a href="https://www.patreon.com/bePatron?u=33751219" data-patreon-widget-type="become-patron-button">Become a Patron!</a><script async src="https://c6.patreon.com/becomePatronButton.bundle.js"></script>

+OR

 <div>
   <a class="donate-with-crypto"